Bitcoin Zero (BZX) Price Tops $0.0009 on Exchanges

-Bitcoin Zero (CURRENCY:BZX) traded down 0.9% against the U.S. dollar during the 24-hour period ending at 0:00 AM ET on September 12th.
+Bitcoin Zero (CURRENCY:BZX) traded up 96.9% against the U.S. dollar during the 24-hour period ending at 17:00 PM ET on September 16th.
 One Bitcoin Zero coin can now be purchased for $0.0009 or 0.00000002 BTC on popular cryptocurrency exchanges.
-Bitcoin Zero has a total market capitalization of $26,063.48 and approximately $2.00 worth of Bitcoin Zero was traded on exchanges in the last day.
-In the last week, Bitcoin Zero has traded 19.6% lower against the U.S. dollar.
+Bitcoin Zero has a total market capitalization of $27,449.73 and approximately $70.00 worth of Bitcoin Zero was traded on exchanges in the last day.
+In the last week, Bitcoin Zero has traded 31.8% lower against the U.S. dollar.

 Here’s how other cryptocurrencies have performed in the last day: